 The key is to implement these in a realistic way for your lifestyle and schedule!
 Remember you don’t want to punish your body, you need to nourish it with love to align with the vibrant energy you crave.

-If you are still feeling called to detox your system, please take a moment to check out the healing salts in my shop for energetic support of various imbalances in your system.
-This simple addition to your wellness regimen will help you achieve a state of flow and balance without the “crash diet.”
-I can help you choose which ones are right for you in a one on one in-person or Skype consult.
+If you are still feeling called to detox your system, please take a moment to explore my one-on-one consults.
 Together, we can determine your needs and develop a plan that is personalized to you.

 1. Sebrell, W. H. (2009).
 The New Recommended Dietary Allowances.
 Nutrition Reviews, 26(12), 355-357. doi:10.1111/j.1753-4887.1968.tb00849.x